tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The final step is to check the comps, which will show you what rents you can expect once the rehab is finished.
 Be aware that increasing your projections beyond a reasonable amount may lead to overpaying for the property, which in turn may lead to tenants demanding higher rent increases in the future.

-- The Park Place Apartments example shows how to calculate and project a property’s T-12 income.
-The numbers used in this example are for illustration only and cannot be applied to every situation.
-It is best to work with your own rental property manager to get an accurate projection.
+- work with your own rental property manager to get an accurate projection.

 - It is impossible to predict future real estate values and rents.
 This is why it is important to rely on your best judgment when estimating them.